cakemanager/docs/docs/Authorization.md

 ### Checking Role-Definitions

-You can check if a user is allowed to a role-definition by the preset methods in the Manager-Component:
+You can check if a user is allowed to a Role-Definition by the preset methods in the Manager-Component:

     $this->Manager->isAdmin($user);